p-kossa/nookys-swag-presets-spt/README.md

 Similar to Realism, if using any "Bots" options be sure SWAG loads AFTER SVM.

 ## FAQ
+- I'm getting X, Y, Z errors // I can't load into raids // My spawns aren't working // etc...
+Try a couple of things first:
+- look at your mod list, see if there are any possible conflicts
+- do a full re-install of SWAG
+- delete the contents of your cache: `<YOUR SPT FOLDER>/user/cache/`

+If you're still experiencing issues please leave a comment on this mod page (best option) or find me on the SPT discord.

 - I want to modify these, how can I do that?

 I've added a short guide to help with this: "how-to-modify-spawns.txt"